webscreens/screen-enumeration/EXPLAINER.md

 ## Use cases

-* **Slide show presentation using multiple screens**
+* **Slide show presentation using multiple monitors**
-  * Open the presentation, speaker notes, and presenter controls on the most appropriate screen for each window.
+  * Open the presentation, speaker notes, and presenter controls on the most appropriate monitor for each window.
-  * Move the speaker notes to a specific screen.
+  * Move the speaker notes to a specific monitor.
 * **Finance applications with multiple dashboards**
-  * Starting the app opens all the dashboards across multiple screens.
+  * Starting the app opens all the dashboards across multiple monitors.
-* **Video player that optimizes video specs/quality for each screen**
+* **Video player that optimizes video specs/quality for each monitor**
-  * Video format is optimized for the screen on which it is rendered.
+  * Video format is optimized for the monitor on which it is rendered.

 ## Goals